PulteGroup (PHM) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the homebuilder had gained 5.6% over the past month, outpacing the Construction sector's gain of 0.66% and the S&P 500's gain of 3.71% in that time.
+Coming into today, shares of the homebuilder had gained 8.17% in the past month.
+In that same time, the Construction sector lost 4.01%, while the S&P 500 gained 3.13%.

 Wall Street will be looking for positivity from PulteGroup as it approaches its next earnings report date.
 This is expected to be April 25, 2023.
-On that day, PulteGroup is projected to report earnings of $2.82 per share, which would represent year-over-year growth of 54.1%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.27 billion, up 2.52% from the prior-year quarter.
+The company is expected to report EPS of $1.78, down 2.73% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.27 billion, up 2.52% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 2.48% higher.
-PulteGroup is holding a Zacks Rank of #3 (Hold) right now.
+PulteGroup is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, PulteGroup is currently trading at a Forward P/E ratio of 7.75.
-For comparison, its industry has an average Forward P/E of 8.54, which means PulteGroup is trading at a discount to the group.
+Investors should also note PulteGroup's current valuation metrics, including its Forward P/E ratio of 7.69.
+Its industry sports an average Forward P/E of 8.26, so we one might conclude that PulteGroup is trading at a discount comparatively.

-It is also worth noting that PHM currently has a PEG ratio of 0.48.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Building Products - Home Builders stocks are, on average, holding a PEG ratio of 0.69 based on yesterday's closing prices.
+Also, we should mention that PHM has a PEG ratio of 0.48.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Building Products - Home Builders stocks are, on average, holding a PEG ratio of 0.68 based on yesterday's closing prices.

 The Building Products - Home Builders industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 50, which puts it in the top 20% of all 250+ industries.
+This group has a Zacks Industry Rank of 97, putting it in the top 39% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report